 A vision is a picture of a desired future.
 When you trust this to paper, you assume that your team understands what this will look like in the near future.
 If your future is about being the best in class company, offering the best digital experience with one click, what would that look like specifically?
 How is that going to show up for your customers?
 How is that going to make a big difference?
 Invite digital designers to the team and build simple and cheap prototypes to understand and make the key elements of your vision come to life.

-All companies eventually become digital or are already digital (digital first at BMI).
+All companies eventually become digital or are already digital.
 Digital should be an enabler of more and better value and leveraging digital technologies should be considered in everything you do.
 So, in any vision and strategy, it should be clearly indicated what digital means for your customers, and how it powers value creation and business operations.
 Once you have this clarity, you can make the required investments in systems, people, capability development, Machine Learning/AI/IoT, or any other digital technology with more confidence.

 Apple Pay allows us to pay easily and smoothly with our mobile phones.
 Amazon allows us to order instantly and receive our goods the same day with a smile.
 Do I need to say more?
 Your customer experience should at least match the experience of what customers experience from home shopping or delivery.
 You need to be at par to remain relevant.

 Strategy is not for the board and highbrow consultants only.
 Vision and strategy is about orchestrating strategic conversations with all members of the company at all different levels.
 By doing this, your organization will collectively see and feel how customer needs are evolving, what is happening in the market, and where your company wants and need to play.
 Everybody is then involved and understands how you can win in terms of the best value for your customers.
 As such, all teams and individuals know how to make a difference and contribute to value-driven growth of the company.